The Best Metal Credit Cards in Canada for 2023

 • Marriott Bonvoy Gold Elite Status

 The American Express Business Platinum Card is very similar to the regular Platinum Card, but it’s clearly aimed at business owners.
-Instead of getting an increased earn rate on a few different categories, the Business Platinum Card gives you a straight 1.25 American Express Membership Rewards points per $1 spent.
-While this may not seem as good as the Platinum card, it’s beneficial to business owners that do most of their purchases in “other” categories.
+Instead of getting an increased earn rate on a few different categories, the Business Platinum Card gives you a straight 1.25 American Express Membership Rewards points per dollar spent.
+While this may not seem as good as the Platinum card, it’s beneficial to business owners who make most of their purchases in “other” categories.

 American Express Aeroplan Reserve Card